The Challenge

 What is the Big Food Redesign Challenge?

 The Challenge aims to catalyse and inspire the food industry to produce food that helps nature to thrive.
 By applying the principles of circular design, participants will explore the potential of our food to regenerate nature, tackle biodiversity loss, and address climate change.
 The Challenge will celebrate and showcase successful food products that have been created using circular design principles.
-By the end of the Challenge, in 2024, we aim to have uncovered pathways to success for businesses to embrace circular food design.

 What type of organisations have joined the Challenge?